 You ever hear that term sticktoitiveness?
 There are folks who may think this is about making sure to never leave your bobo or sisi out of sight, to insert trackers into the jewelry gifts you give them.
-You know that song by U2—Every Breath You Take?
+You know that song by The Police—Every Breath You Take?

 No. Sharrap.
 That is not what it means, ya stalker.
 People are such possessives, I never see.

 Sticktoitiveness is defined as "unwavering pertinacity; perseverance".
 I am more inclined to equate sticktoitiveness with resilience.
 And let me tell you, there is nothing like resilience.